KSAH-42/Bnp.Pricer/README.md

 # Additional informations

-In this section, you will the tools and the technologies used during the development for this application :
+In this section, you will find the tools and the technologies used during the development for this application :

 * Visual Studio Express edition (2017)
 * C#